2021 Detroit Lions season

 The 2021 season was the Detroit Lions' 92nd season in the National Football League (NFL), the 20th playing their home games at Ford Field and their first under the head coach/general manager tandem of Dan Campbell and Brad Holmes.
 The Lions finished 3–13–1, failing to improve upon their 5–11 record from the previous season.
 The Lions began their season 0–8 before tying with the Pittsburgh Steelers in Week 10, in which they nearly beat the Steelers in Pittsburgh for the first time since 1955.
 However, the Lions would not win a game until Week 13 against the division rival Minnesota Vikings, ending a 15-game, 364-day winless streak.
 In Week 14, the Lions were eliminated from playoff contention for the fifth consecutive year.
 They finished the season at the bottom of the NFC North for the fourth consecutive season.
 However they ended the season on a high note, upsetting two playoff bound teams; the Arizona Cardinals in Week 15 and the top-seeded Green Bay Packers in Week 18.
+Their .206 winning percentage was their worst since 2009.

 This was the Lions' first season since 2008 without longtime quarterback Matthew Stafford, as he was traded to the Los Angeles Rams in exchange for quarterback Jared Goff and three draft picks on January 31, 2021.

-Stafford would go onto win his first Super Bowl in Super Bowl LVI with the Rams later that postseason and for first time since 2003 Don Muhlbach was not on the opening day roster.
+Stafford would go onto win his first Super Bowl in Super Bowl LVI with the Rams later that postseason.
+For first time since 2003, Don Muhlbach was not on the opening day roster, as he was released and subsequently retired in the offseason.

-With the Cincinnati Bengals defeating the Las Vegas Raiders in the postseason, the Lions officially held the longest playoff victory drought in the NFL, not winning a playoff game since the 1991 season.
-As of the 2024 season, this is the most recent season the Lions have finished with a losing record and in last place in the NFC North.
+With the Cincinnati Bengals defeating the Las Vegas Raiders in the postseason, the Lions officially held the longest playoff victory drought in the NFL, having not won a playoff game since the 1991 season.
+As of the 2025 season, this is the most recent season the Lions have finished with a losing record.
+This would also be the last season the Lions finished last place in the NFC North until then.